Why a GIS Degree?

 Most GIS graduates will end up with this career title.
 It requires more than simple knowledge of the technology and its theories and practices though.
 The typical profile of a GIS Technician is that:

-• He or she has superb attention to detail; this is required for maintaining enormous databases that are the backbone of the maps they will be producing
+- Attention to detail: He or she has superb attention to detail; this is required for maintaining enormous databases that are the backbone of the maps they will be producing.

-• Excellent problem solving: because maps are nothing if they are not tools through which to solve problems.
+- Excellent problem solving: Maps are nothing if they are not tools through which to solve problems.
 Can we build here?
 Will the local infrastructure support this?
 Are we making best use of our resources?

-• Has excellent IT skills and a passion for technology because as much as it about geography, somebody who has weak technological skills will struggle with such concepts as converting topographical features to nodes, for reducing populations to elements of a data set, or seeing variations in topography as lines and colors
+- Excellent IT skills and a passion for technology: As much as it is about geography, somebody who has weak technological skills will struggle with such concepts as converting topographical features to nodes, for reducing populations to elements of a data set, or seeing variations in topography as lines and colors.